 This program is intended to provide short-term occupational education for individuals being served by Department of Juvenile Justice programs.
 The objective is to provide a foundation of survival skills for a transition into entry-level employment and/or additional on-the-job training.

-Course Number Course Title Teacher Certification Length Level Graduation Requirement 9001820 Vocational Employability Skills for Youth and Career Planning ANY CTE FIELD OR COVERAGE ANY FIELD WHEN CERT REFLECTS BACHELOR OR HIGHER .5 (Credit is not awarded at middle school level) NA VO
+Course Number Course Title Teacher Certification Length Level Graduation Requirement ANY VOCATIONAL FIELD OR COVERAGE 9001820 Vocational Employability Skills for Youth and Career Planning ANY FIELD WHEN CERT REFLECTS BACHELOR OR HIGHER .5 NA VO